-- Your newest salespeople needing guidance on your overall competitive advantage and value propositions
+- Your newest salespeople need guidance on your overall competitive advantage and value propositions.

-- Sales reps having a hard time selling against a specific competitor
+- Sales reps have a hard time selling against a specific competitor.

-- The details and benefits of a new product, feature set, or service being complex or difficult to describe
+- The details and benefits of a new product, feature set, or service are complex or difficult to describe.

-- Your prospects not understanding the value of your partnerships or integrations
+- Your prospects don’t understand the value of your partnerships or integrations.

-- Your team struggling to break into a new market
+- Your team struggles to break into a new market.

 2. Set a goal.